aces/Loris-MRI/docs/scripts_md/TarchiveOB.md

     - boolean indicating if an exact match is sought (false) or if only basenames should be used when comparing two archive locations (true).

-RETURN: a reference to an array of array references.
-This "matrix" contains the
+RETURN: a reference to an array of hash references.
+Every hash contains the values for a given
-        values of each colum for each record.
+        row returned by the function call: the key/value pairs contain the name of a column (as it appears in the array referenced by `$fieldsRef`) and the value it holds, respectively.
+        As an example, suppose array `$r` contains the result of a call to this method with `@$fieldsRef` set to `('TarchiveID', 'SourceLocation'` one would fetch the `TarchiveID` of the 4th record returned using `$r-`\[3\]->{'TarchiveID'}>.

 # TO DO